niell-ion/crossing-docs/docs/crossing_setup.md

 ## Towing Procedure

 !!! warning "Towing"
-    Trailer is not registered for towing on public roads.
-Trailer must be transported via flatbed to traverse public roads.
+    The trailer is not registered for towing on public roads.
+The Portable Crossing Guard must be transported via flatbed when traversing public roads.

-- Securing components for towing
+### Securing Components
    - Arm
    - Lights
    - Sign